 Captain Jason Church (United States Army, retired) has agreed to be the Wisconsin State Chair for U.S. Term Limits.
 Church brings a depth of public service to this role.
 He has seen first-hand the need for term limits at the federal level and will work tirelessly in his role as Wisconsin State Chair to see that Wisconsin adopts a resolution for term limits.

 Jason Church is a longtime Wisconsin resident and activist.
 On the August 23, 2012, in Panjwai’I (Pan-JA-Way) Afghanistan Lieutenant Church and nine other members of his platoon were involved in an IED explosion.
 The IED blast resulted in the amputation of both legs below the knee.
-Lieutenant Church went through 21 surgeries at Walter Reed National Military Medical Center in Bethesda, MD. before receiving his prosthetics and going through the recovery process.
+Lieutenant Church went through 21 surgeries at Walter Reed National Military Medical Center in Bethesda, Maryland. before receiving his prosthetics and going through the recovery process.
 He was promoted to Captain and medically retired from the Army on July 31, 2014.